 Autumn is the perfect time to enjoy the stunning beauty and wildlife in U.S. national parks—without the crowds.
 Take in the dramatic fall hues at Shenandoah, the grizzly bears at Yellowstone or the azure waters of Crater Lake under the snow-capped Cascade Mountains.
 An $80 annual pass gets you access to more than 2,000 federal recreation sites, including all 408 national parks.
-Or, if you visit on Sept.
-28 or Nov.
-11, admission to all parks is free.
+Or, you can visit for free on one of the National Park Service free days.

 Sun seekers will crowd the beaches of Hawaii and Mexico come winter, but fall deals will help you soak up the sunshine in peace.
-Alaska Airlines offers last-minute prices to get you surfing in Maui or sipping mai tais at the Royal Hawaiian Hotel in Waikiki.
+Alaska Airlines offers last-minute prices to get you surfing in Maui or sipping mai tais in Waikiki.
 In Mexico, fall travel means discounts as high as 30% on all-inclusive luxury resorts such as the Valentin Imperial Maya and Villa La Estancia Beach Resort & Spa Puerto Vallarta.

 Don’t dismiss Costa Rica, which many avoid in fall because of the rainy season that runs from May to October.
 Travelers can enjoy a typically drier climate by visiting the gorgeous beaches of Guanacaste on the Pacific Ocean and Tortuguero on the Caribbean coast, where giant sea turtles lay their eggs on the beach during this season.
 Fall travelers to Costa Rica will find lower prices on airfare, accommodations and car rentals.